aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

             ip_address_virtual: 10.10.12.1/24
 ```

-This defines `VRF10`, with a L3VNI of `10` and two VLANs (`VLAN11` and `VLAN12`).
-Each VLAN has a name and a virtual IP address assigned, which will be used as the default gateway for that particular VLAN on all leaf switches where the VLAN is created.
+This defines `VRF10`, with an L3VNI of `10` and two VLANs (`VLAN11` and `VLAN12`).
+Each VLAN has a name and a virtual IP address, which will be used as the default gateway for that particular VLAN on all leaf switches where the VLAN is created.

-This configuration is also defined under `VRF10`:
+The following configuration is also defined under `VRF10`:

 ```yaml
         vtep_diagnostic: